What is my qualification and experiences as Property Manager?

 Strata condo, townhouses, duplex and single detached house.

-How long will it take to rent out your unit?
+How long will it take to rent out my unit?

 Usually, the tenant placement takes from few days to 6 weeks depends on the price, location and the condition of the unit.
 I adjust the price every few days to make sure it corresponds to market inquiries.